Peter-T-Ruehr/PiScAnt/README.md

 See below for some test commands to see if camera works.

-## download and install pololu tic 500 drivers:
+## download and install pololu tic 500 drivers
 source: https://www.pololu.com/docs/0J71/all#1.2

 `cd ~/Downloads`